Why the rule of space is so powerful in photography composition

 How does the rule of space work?

-There are four aspects to using the rule of space as an element of design in photography composition:
+The four aspects to using the rule of space as an element of design in photography composition are:

 1. Movement